 Companies and organizations should consider how to grow properly across multiple markets and segments, and how their supporting operating models are structured.
 A new combination of cross-sectoral capabilities is required to build reliable solutions to move people and goods.
 Increased collaboration among players acting in different sectors will become essential for fostering innovation.

 From a private sector perspective, change will not be driven by one company or industry.
 Instead, it will require unprecedented collaboration in order to develop precise and integrated mobility solutions, especially among tech giants, which have the financial capabilities to support research and innovation in these industries.

 From a public sector point of view, cooperation between public and private, represented by big high-tech companies, must be encouraged as much as possible.
 In particular, governments should support the development of the four emergent trends highlighted in this article, with consideration toward how to drive investment into areas that can be harnessed for national gain.

 The disruption is likely to be huge, and it will bring both great opportunities and risks.

 Understanding the basics

 Mobility is the industry of transporting people and goods.
-In recent times, mobility has expanded in scope and complexity beyond binary paradigms of getting from A to B. This is due to advances in multi-modal transport (e.g., changing vehicles mid-journey) and applications of software (e.g., autonomous driving).
+In recent times, mobility has expanded in scope and complexity beyond binary paradigms of getting from point A to point B. This is due to advances in multimodal transport (e.g., changing vehicles mid-journey) and applications of software (e.g., autonomous driving).